orgMINT/MINT/README.md

 MINT uses numbers to define boolean values.

-- false is represent by the number `0`
+- false is represented by the number `0`
-- true is any non-zero value, however the most useful representation is `1`.
+- true is represented by the number `1`.

 ```
 3 0 = .